Dilip V. Jeste, M.D.

 Fax #: 858-534-5475

-Dr. Jeste’s primary areas of research are psychosis and its treatment in late life, and successful cognitive aging.
+Dr. Jeste’s primary areas of research are psychosis and its treatment in late life, and successful psychosocial aging.
 He has conducted studies of clinical, neuropsychological and neurobiological characteristics of late-onset schizophrenia, aging of early-onset schizophrenia patients, and psychosis of Alzheimer’s disease.
 In terms of treatments, he has published on therapeutic and adverse effects (including metabolic syndrome) of antipsychotics.
 He has also been interested in psychosocial treatments as well as certain bioethical aspects of research (particularly decision making capacity and methods for enhancing it) among older people with psychotic disorders.
 In recent years, he has been seeking to understand mechanisms involved in successful cognitive aging (including wisdom) at both psychological and neurobiological levels.

 Dr. Jeste started the Geriatric Psychiatry program at UCSD in 1986.
 Two key components of the Division of Geriatric Psychiatry are Senior Behavioral Health program (with inpatient unit and outpatient clinic) at UCSD Medical Center, and Geriatric Psychiatry Clinic at VA San Diego Healthcare System.
 Both these multi-disciplinary programs serve older persons with various neuropsychiatric disorders including dementia, depression, schizophrenia, alcohol and substance use disorders, and anxiety disorders.
 Patients receive psychiatric, medical and neuropsychologic assessments.
 Treatments include pharmacotherapy, psychosocial therapy, and family education/therapy with caregivers.
 There are also several training programs in geriatric mental health for fellows, medical students, and high-school students.